 Aker Carbon Capture Stock

 Aker Horizons is an investment company consisting of clean technologies companies that solve fundamental challenges related to climate change and sustainability.
-Aker Horizons holds 51% of Aker Carbon Capture and Aker ASA – a top holding company from the Aker Group conglomerate, owns 80% of Aker Horizons.
+Aker Horizons holds 51% of Aker Carbon Capture.
+Aker Horizons is 80% owned by Aker ASA – a top holding company from the Aker Group conglomerate.

-The company is still not profitable as it reported a net loss of $8,473,075 (NOK 72,384,000) for the first half year and earnings per share of a negative $0.02 (NOK 0.13) for the same period.
-The medium/ long-term outlook seems promising but risks remain high for them (as well as all carbon capture stocks) as the company is operating in an uncertain market.
+The company is still not profitable as it reported a net loss of $5 million (NOK51.6 million) and earnings per share of a negative NOK 0.085 for the same period.
+The medium/ long-term outlook seems promising but risks remain high (as well as for other carbon capture stocks) as the company is operating in an uncertain market.

 There are solid fundamentals though that are positive for the industry and the company.
 The current trends are showing that the price of emitting carbon is on a rapidly accelerating trajectory while the price of capturing emissions is coming down due to increased deployment over the last couple of years.

 The upfront costs required for the installation of the technology are still high, however, governments and private investment funds are increasing participation.
-Norway’s largest $1.4 trillion wealth fund has committed to net zero emissions by 2050 which means Aker Carbon Capture is well-positioned being in countries with an ESG focus.
+Back in September 2021, Norway’s largest $1.4 trillion wealth fund committed to net zero emissions by 2050 which means Aker Carbon Capture is well-positioned to be in a country with an ESG focus.

 The company’s main markets are the UK, Scandinavia, and Benelux – regions that are in line with Aker Carbon Capture’s objectives.
 The UK government has also promised $1 billion for the development of four carbon capture and storage (CCS) hubs in the country.
 Europe and the US are pouring money into green technologies like CCS and Aker can benefit from a great deal of financial backing.

 In 2021, the company was awarded the Brevik CCS EPC contract by Norcem HeidelbergCement, – the first carbon capture and storage project in the world in a cement facility.
-Six more partnership agreements were signed this year for the development of carbon capture solutions and some of them are with companies like Microsoft, Siemens Energy, and SINTEF.
+More partnership agreements were signed this year for the development of carbon capture solutions.

 However, the MOUs that were signed do not necessarily guarantee that the revenues will be coming in, but industry connections are the first step towards a profitable carbon capture business.